 A weekly blog to enlighten, encourage and equip Christian business leaders to lead their business using Biblical Business Principles.

-This week we will continue reviewing Marketing from the Business By the Book Workshop.
+This week we will review Human Resources – Pay Decisions from the Business By the Book Workshop.

 Bit of Wisdom